 The Facebook algorithm is the formula that determines what your followers see in their Facebook news feeds.

 The Federal Election Commission (FEC) is an independent regulatory agency whose purpose is to enforce campaign finance law in federal elections.

-Field is the component of a campaign that involves talking to voters one-on-one in an effort to identify supporters, persuade undecided voters, and get them to the polls on Election Day.
+Field is the component of a campaign that involves talking to voters one-on-one to identify supporters, persuade undecided voters, and get voters to the polls on Election Day.

-The field plan is the part of the campaign plan that details which voters a campaign needs to win and how to connect with them directly.
+The field plan is the part of the campaign plan that details which voters a campaign needs to win and how the campaign will connect with them directly.

 A finance committee is a group of strong supporters who raise money on your campaign’s behalf, on a volunteer basis.

 The flake rate is the projected rate that a campaign estimates volunteers will not show up for scheduled shifts, even with proper confirmation and follow-up.